solstikk/docker-nodejs-swagger-vue/README.md

 A repo to start from when developing a service using:
-* Webpack - Building web assets & hot reloading for development
+* Vue.js - Frontend framework
+* Swagger - API design
 * Node.js - Web Server
-* Nodemon - Autorestart
 * ESLint - Linting
-* Swagger - API design
+* Nodemon - Autorestart for development
+* Webpack - Building web assets & hot reloading for development
 * Docker - Containerization
 * Docker Compose - Building and development